distributedlife/distributedlife.com/data/food/persimmon-jam.md

 The next act involved things I never knew done.
 Once you have boiled or air-sterilised your jars you can fill them with jam.
 Affix a lid and drop them into a vat of boiling water.
 The wily will keep their secrets about how to get jars of jam out of vats of boiling water.

 Some people use a jar-grabber.
 A purpose built device for pulling jam out of vats of boiling water.
 This industry is rife with single-use contraptions.
 Just like a I don't have a Foley Food Mill I don't have a jar-grabber.
+Unlike the sieve incident I came up with a simple solution that worked.

-A found some twine and tied this around the jars, just under the lid.
+A found some twine and tied it around the jars, just under the lid.
+I used the twine to lower and raise the jars from the bath.
 Success.
-And there was only one incident where the string came in contact with the stove burner and a flame moved deliberatly along the twine like the ignited fuze in a Wile E. Coyote short.
+And there was only one incident where the string came in contact with the burner and a flame moved deliberately along the twine like the ignited fuze in a Wile E. Coyote short.

 Jess put that out.
 Thanks Jess.

 So what does eight persimmons and several hours of jamming yield?
-One and a half jars of delicious persimmon jam.
+One and a half jars of delicious, slightly over-firm, persimmon jam.

 <div class="polaroid">
   <figure class="hidden">